adjust/corona_sdk/README.md

 #### <a id="sdk-add-ios"></a>Add the SDK to your iOS project

-Inside your Xcode app project, select your app's target, go to `General -> Linked Frameworks and Libraries` section, press `+` button and add `libplugin_adjust.a` library into the list.
+Inside your Xcode app project, select your app's target, go to `General -> Linked Frameworks and Libraries` section, press the `+` button and add the `libplugin_adjust.a` library into the list.

 ### <a id="sdk-integrate"></a>Integrate the SDK into your app